cybergarage/uecho/README.md

 To implement IoT controller or devices of [ECHONET Lite][enet], the developer had to understand and implement the communication middleware specification such as the message format and base sequences.

-Using The `uecho-c`, all developer has only to set basic listeners to implement the devices and controllers because The `uecho-c` handles other requests such as request and notification requests automatically.
+Using The `uecho-c`, all developer has only to set basic listeners to implement the devices and controllers because The `uecho-c` handles other requests such as request and notification requests automatically.

 # Table of Contents